Mexico women's national rugby sevens team

+The Mexico women's national rugby union sevens team are a national sporting side that represents Mexico in Rugby sevens.

+History

-The Mexico women's national rugby union sevens team qualified to the 2016 Final Olympic Qualification Tournament.
+Mexico qualified to the 2016 Final Olympic Qualification Tournament.
 In the aftermath of the 2017 RAN Women's Sevens, they made their Rugby World Cup Sevens debut in 2018.
 They had a more successful year at the 2019 RAN Women's Sevens tournament when they beat Jamaica in the finals and qualified for a spot at the 2020 Women's Rugby Sevens Final Olympic Qualification Tournament.

+Mexico competed in the 2024 World Rugby Sevens Challenger Series in Dubai; they finished at the bottom of the women's standings in the first round.
+They finished twelfth overall at the 2024 Sevens Challenger Series.